epinio/docs/docs/howtos/install_epinio_on_rke.md

 export KUBECONFIG=/etc/rancher/rke2/rke2.yaml
 ```

-Make sure you may communicate with your new RKE2 cluster by running `kubectl get pods --all`.
+Make sure that you are able to communicate with your new RKE2 cluster by running `kubectl get pods --all`.

 ## RKE2 cluster prerequisities
 Perform the following steps on your RKE2 node before installing Epinio: